azhurbilo/django-app/README.md

     SUCCESS
     ==================

+Now your application is available on `http://192.168.33.3/`.

+`build.sh` also run some additional time-consuming steps like:

+* run the role/playbook again, checking to make sure it's idempotent (no changes).
+* reboot virtual machine
+* restart provisioning after machine reboot to make sure it's idempotent as well :smile:

 Of course you can run ansible and vagrant commands separately, that is more flexible than run build.sh script.

     vagrant up